 Herb vs Spice

-Although I sometimes refer to herbs as spices or visa versa, they’re not technically the same thing.
+Although I sometimes refer to herbs as spices or vice-versa, they’re not technically the same thing.
 Herbs are the leaves or flowers of a plant, where spices are (mostly) the fruit, the seeds, pods, stems, bark, roots and other parts of the plant.
 Both are used to season food.

 According to The United States National Arboretum, “Herbs, in the culinary sense, are leaves of plants that can be used either fresh or dried to season food.
 In the botanical sense, an herb is any plant that does not have woody perennial stems like a tree or shrub.”
 Now that we’ve cleared that up, on to the fun stuff.